 Prescription drugs are the fastest growing cost in health care with no end in sight.

-High costs affect everyone: patients, providers, employers, taxpayers, hospitals and health plans.
-Get informed and get involved.
-It doesn’t have to be this way.
+- High costs affect everyone: patients, providers, employers, taxpayers, hospitals and health plans.